rouzwelt/sushi-router/README.md

   address,
 });

-// use optional args memozie or block number for getting pool data at specific block height and memoize the result await dataFetcher.fetchPoolsForToken(fromToken, toToken, { blockNumber: 123n, memoize: true });
+// use memozie or block number as optional args for getting pool
+// data at specific block height and memoize the result, if omitted
+// the data will be at last block number and not memoized await dataFetcher.fetchPoolsForToken(fromToken, toToken, { blockNumber: 123n, memoize: true });

 // find the best route